EdwardStudy/myghostblog/README.md

 ## Purpose
-To 1.0 with custome item
+@TODO version 1.x with custome item.

+But the new theme is not very suitable for me.